danerictech/Dashboard-2/README.md

 ```
 Dashboard/                    --> all of the source files for the application
+	node_modules			  --> all of the node modules are present in this file.
+    public					  --> all static files within this folder
 		assets
 			jsons                          --> contains the json files
 			images                         --> contains the images files

 		css/              	  --> contains all the styles required in the tabs

 		views/                --> contains all the views
 		js 					  --> contains all the controllers and directives
-	app.js                --> main application module
 			controllers 	  --> contains all the controllers
 			directives 		  --> contains all the directives
+			libraries		  --> contains all the libraries

+	dashboard.js              --> main application module
 	index.html                --> app layout file (the main html template file of the app)
+	bower.json 				  --> bower package
+	package.json 			  --> npm package
+	.bowercc 				  --> bower path setting
 ```
 For more information on AngularJS please check out http://angularjs.org/